ZahinAbrar/ZahinAbrar.github.io/_pages/about.md

 ======
 Deep Learning, Recommendation systems, Statstical Machine Learning, Big Data Analytics, Graphical Models, and Information thoery.

+In my spare time, I like to read about the history of mathematics and mathematicians, I also enjoy hiking, playing tennis and watching soccer.

 <!--- This is an HTML comment in Markdown

 A data-driven personal website